ArdaCemBilecan/ArdaCemBilecan/README.md

 ### Hi there 👋 I am Arda Cem BILECAN
-:computer: I am a junior majoring in Computer Engineering at Çanakkale Onsekiz Mart University.
+-:computer: I am a junior majoring in Computer Engineering at Çanakkale Onsekiz Mart University.
-:yum: I am current learning Machine Learning , Data Science.
+-:yum: I am current learning Machine Learning , Data Science.
 Besides I am trying to learn Cyber Security.
-:shipit: One of my aim is to develop with new ideas to improve the world
+-:shipit: One of my aim is to develop with new ideas to improve the world
 <hr>

 ### Languages and Tools: